All Episodes

 But they're apparently beheading gays, but they're saying they're terrorists.

-I don't know what the truth is, but I know that a lot of these countries under Sharia law, it doesn't matter if you're Sunni or Shia, it's happening in Iran too.
+I don't know what the truth is, but I know that a lot of these countries under Sharia law, it doesn't matter if you're Sunni or Shia, it's happening in Iran, too.

-But they are beheading, they're throwing gays off windows.
+They're throwing gays off windows.

 They treat women like crap.